sayanee/radio-amateur-exam-notes/13_band_planning.md

 - **Bandwidth** is the amount of frequency band that is required for each transmission
 - **Beacons** are specially licensed unattended transmitters that radiate a continuous signal to assist with checking of signal propagation
-- **Uchannelised** means that transmissions take place on specific frequencies or channels
+- **Channelised** means that transmissions take place on specific frequencies or channels
 - **S (Simplex)** is the normal method of Amateur communication where both stations transmit, one at a time on a single frequency
-- **R (Repeater)** are built by amateurs to assist communication between "mobiles" even when they are on opposite sides of a hill
+- **R (Repeaters)** are stations that re-transmit a received signal on a different frequency so as to allow further coverage of the transmission.
 - **Calling frequencies** are designated frequencies to establish initial contact

 ## Notes